 Ben there, dumb that

 One of the silliest (and therefore most popular) right-wing revisionist books of late has been The Right Side Of History by Ben Shapiro, to whom we’ve devoted far too much space already.
 It’s an interesting choice of title, particularly since Shapiro has previously said that right side of history “may be the most morally idiotic phrase of modern times”.
 (Still trying to picture what “morally idiotic” looks like on a concept graph.)
 But he knows a golden opportunity when he sees one; the title of this book is an attempt to co-opt yet another phrase popular among the left, and recast it to mean whatever the reactionaries want it to mean.
 It happened with “political correctness”.
+It happened with “social justice warrior”.
 It happened with “fake news“.
 And now, looks like it’s happening with “right side of history”.

 The essence of Shapiro’s tome is that Western Civilization (another term that means whatever he wants it to mean) is the niftiest ever in the history of the galaxy; and what has made it so nifty has been its embrace of equal parts religion and reason; and that specifically the Judeo-Christian religion (as if they were one and the same) is by far the superior flavor; and today America is in its sorry state of decline because people have neglected religion.
 It’s really really hard to make up your mind which component of this thesis is more idiotic and naive.
 There’s just so much to pick from.